nguyenthanhan/real-scale-solar-system/README.md

 ### Features

 - **Real-Time Conversion**: See how much real time corresponds to simulation time
+- **Orbit Visualization**: Toggle orbital paths on/off to see planetary trajectories with accurate 3D inclinations
 - **3D Planet Models**: Interactive rotating models in modal with accurate axial tilts
 - **Smart UI**: Planet labels automatically hide when viewing detailed information
 - **Responsive Design**: Optimized for all screen sizes and devices